GoodUpHQ/handbook/docs/onboarding.md

 - 👩‍💼  General introduction by CEO - Vision, Mission, BHAG, Core values, Rockefeller habits
 - 🤝  Introduction by Sales, Customer Success, Product and Branding
-- ☕   Coffee with a college of each department
+- ☕   Coffee with a colleague of each department

-In order to assure that all needed hardware such as laptops, software tools and office keys are ready, the office manager uses the on-boarding checklist.
-For each used GoodUp’s property such as a laptop or mobile phone the GoodUp team member needs to sign a separate user agreement.
+In order to assure that all needed hardware such a laptop, software tools and office keys are ready, the office manager uses the on-boarding checklist.
+For each used GoodUp’s property such as a laptop or mobile phone the GoodUp team member needs to sign a separate user agreement. 💻 🔑 📱

 New GoodUp team members will receive access to our People software tool, BambooHR.
 You will receive an e-mail in which you can set up your login details and we will grants you access to your personal, job information and the employee directory.